 - butter it needs to be softened, and no, margarine will not work!

-- self-raising flour if you like you can make your own- 1 tsp of baking powder to one cup of plain flour
+- self-raising flour if you like you can make your own- 1 teaspoon of baking powder to one cup of plain flour

 - sugar not much, just enough to sweeten and help the dough to become a cohesive unit